Māori traditional textiles: Kahu kurī

-A prestigious pre-European cloak is the kahu kurī, made from dog skin from the now extinct kurī (Māori dog).
+The most prestigious pre-European cloak is the kahu kurī, made from dog skin from the now extinct kurī (Māori dog).
 They were prized heirlooms.
 Kurī are thought to have belonged to chiefs, and their pelts had status also.
 Sometimes kahu kurī were traded, giving mana across both parties.
 The Museum of New Zealand Te Papa Tongarewa and other museums have some of these rare cloaks in their collections.
 Kahu kurī were made largely between 1500 and 1850, and it is thought that production had ceased altogether by the early nineteenth century.
 There are three different construction techniques for these cloaks: one where the whole dog skins were sewn together; one made from the dog tails tufted together called a kahu waero; and one with woven strips of hide.
 Some of the names for the types of kahu kurī include tōpuni, ihupuni, awarua, kahuwaero, māhiti, and pūahi.

 Notable Māori weavers

 Traditional Māori weaving was maintained during colonisation, however as European materials were utilised and adapted for use in traditional weaving, meaning many traditional techniques for processing native fibres were in decline during the early 20th century.
 The craft suffered during urbanisation that occurred in the 1950s when Māori migrated from marae-based rural areas to cities, however it was through the efforts of a few Māori women and the Māori Women's Welfare League that the arts of weaving and knowledge from Te Whare Pora were preserved and widely passed on, when the league began offering weaving classes.
 This included expertise being taught across iwi and hapū boundaries, and taught in both a traditional way and also in training courses.

 A national weaving school was set up in 1969, which contributed to the weaving revival and there have been a handful of important exhibitions of weaving work that have profiled the skill, cultural importance and artistry of Māori weavers.
-These efforts that started with notable weavers such as Rangimarīe Hetet, Diggeress Te Kanawa and Cath Brown continued through to the 1980s and became part of the Māori renaissance.
+These efforts that started with notable weavers such as Rangimārie Hetet, Diggeress Te Kanawa and Cath Brown continued through to the 1980s and became part of the Māori renaissance.
 Te Roopu Raranga Whatu o Aotearoa, the national New Zealand collective for traditional weavers, was established in 1983, which organises national hui and regional workshops to promote traditional weaving.